bigfreecoder/ui4fun/README.md

 ## Features

-- React.js + React Router + Fluxxor on the client and server
+- React.js + React Router + Fluxxor on the client and server.
-- Cient side render and Server side render
+- Client side and Server side rendering.
 - Grunt + Webpack for watch + production builds, extract third party lib to a js bundle.
-- React Hot Loader for instant client updates
+- React Hot Loader for instant client updates.
-- Multi Themes Mechanism
+- Multi Themes Mechanism support.
-- API request with Promsie.
-Intercept request and response
+- Promsie based API Request Call, which support  request and response interception.
-- Localization and Internationalisation
+- Localization(L10N) and Internationalisation(I18N) support.
-- Test With Mocha and Chai, Integrate with Grunt for automatic test.
+- Test With Mocha and Chai, Integrate with Grunt for automation test.

 ## Installation